jogug/breakout/README.md

 as objects.

-Feel free to try it out by cloning https://github.com/jogug/breakout.git and exectuing the breakout.jar file (or compiling it yourself).
+Feel free to try it out by cloning https://github.com/jogug/breakout.git and exectuing the breakout.jar file